We accept PayPal, Visa & Mastercard

 About the Play:

 Abstract Expression is a full-length dramatic comedy by Theresa Rebeck.
 After a scathing review 15 years ago, a once-celebrated painter faded into impoverished obscurity.
 Can one chance encounter resurrect this volatile artist from obscurity and re-launch him to overnight success?
-Abstract Expression is about a jaded, bitter painter whose sudden rediscovery sends his life into a tailspin.
-A famous and now nearly forgotten artist has been working in
+Abstract Expression is an examination of the New York art scene, art and commerce, and the intermingled lives of three families.

 seclusion for years, supported by his high-school drop-out daughter.